zhenning/riak_wiki/pages/Riak/Installation/Installing-on-SmartOS.md

 ```

 ## Download and Install
-First download the latest version of Riak for SmartOS; for this example, we're downloading Riak 1.2:
+First, download the latest version of the Riak binary package for SmartOS; for this example, we're downloading Riak 1.2:

 ```bash
 curl http://s3.amazonaws.com/downloads.basho.com/riak/1.2/1.2.0/smartos/11/riak-1.2.0-SmartOS-i386.tgz